EidrianGM/BreastCancerTranslatome_Notebook/Background/Book Notes Learning Path.md

 #### Quantitative Measures of Performance
 1. **The root mean squared error (RMSE)**
 	* Lower values the better
-	* The square root of the mean squared error (MSE) calculated by squaring the residuals and summing them.
+	* The square root of the mean squared error (MSE)
+		* The MSE is calculated by squaring the residuals and summing them.
 	* The value is usually interpreted as either how far (on average) the residuals are from zero or as the average distance between the observed values and the model predictions.
 2. **Coefficient of determination (R2)**
 	* Interpreted as the proportion of the information in the data that is explained by the model